Spray Painting Metal Hardware: Brass to Nickel

 The metallic winds of change have been blowing through my kitchen this week.
-The shiny polished brass (which I still love) is being replaced with nickel for an update.
+The shiny polished brass (which I still love) is being replaced with shiny silver nickel for an update.
 The song… “Make new friends, but keep the old, one is silver and the other gold” – has been playing through my head as I work.

 The brass fixtures and hardware were starting to show their age and not in a good way.
 I bought new drawer and cabinet hardware, but there were two items that I could not find replacements for – the brass towel bars on the island and the push plates on a lazy Susan cabinet.